parse-community/parse-php-sdk/CONTRIBUTING.md

 You can automatically fix lint errors with phpcbf:

     npm run lint:fix

+Finally verify that your new changes are acceptable to phpdoc:

+    npm run document-check

 The test suite is setup for code coverage if you have [XDebug] installed and setup.
 Coverage is outputted as text and as html in the phpunit-test-results/ directory within the project root.